lucaronca/PubSub/README.md

 # PubSub
-An implementation of Publish Subscribe pattern in JavaScript, in both browser either server compatible version
+An implementation of Publish Subscribe pattern in JavaScript, in both browser either server compatible versions

 ## Setup
 #### Browser